 - Speakers’ Bureau which responds to requests for presentations and lectures.

 - Recommendations for individual therapists and other treatment services.

 - Participation in awareness events and prevention programs.

 The goal of our support groups is to promote personal wellness, a healthy relationship with food, and a positive body image.

 We consider unhealthy eating to be a symptom of underlying emotional issues.
-We have found that as individuals process such issues, especially those of family and relationship dynamics, that eating behaviors begin to resolve as well.
+We have found that as individuals process such issues eating behaviors begin to resolve as well.
 Some have likened the eating disorder to a relationship, finding that as they build healthier relationships with family and friends the dependence on the eating disorder relationship is reduced.

 We are an “anti-diet” program.
 That is, we do not require that individuals prescribe to certain nutrition standards, either by increasing or decreasing caloric intake, in order to remain in our support groups.
 As well, we do not set time dependent treatment milestones.
 We do, however, provide group members with a variety of coping skills and the time to discover what is helpful and what is not without time constraints.
 We have found that while acute interventions are needed to medically stabilize and ready individuals for the recovery process, it is being in control of one’s treatment, often through trial and error, that leads to long-term positive outcomes.